ezralaneghent/ezralaneghent.github.io/_posts/2022-04-27-on-literary-fantasy.markdown

 |:--:|
 | Lia Turtle by David Revoy |

-I haven't plugged in a comment system yet, however, you can respond to me on [Twitter](https://twitter.com/ezralaneghent).
+You may have noticed I discovered how to embed images, did I over do it?
+I haven't plugged in a comment system yet though, however, you can respond to me on [Twitter](https://twitter.com/EzraLaneGhent/status/1519457659702890496).
 Tell me what you liked/hated and it will help me to write more.
 We started this post talking about click bait.
 On that topic.
 I joined the evil empire and started a [Facebook account](https://www.facebook.com/ezralaneghent).
 Please like and befriend me or whatever the heck we are meant to do there.